maks-rafalko/tactician-domain-events/doc/domain_events.md

 The built in `EventDispatcher` accepts any `callable` as a listener.
 It means you can use regular methods, static methods, callable object with `__invoke()` function and even closures.

-Let's write an event listener that sends an email when the task is created:
+Let's write an event listener that sends notification when the task is created:

 ```php
 namespace BornFree\TacticianDomainEvent\EventDispatcher;